 I can’t say for sure that you should, to be honest.
 You should interview several planners before you choose one.
 You need to understand their philosophy, process, and personality.
 And you need to like each one of those.
-If you are in your 30’s & 40’s, working professionally, earning well, facing an increasing list of important financial decisions, and you either want an independent and objective assessment of how you’re doing or to delegate these important tasks altogether, I encourage you to schedule a complimentary discovery call.
+If you are in your 30’s & 40’s, working professionally, earning well, facing an increasing list of important financial decisions, and you either want an independent and objective assessment of how you’re doing, I encourage you to schedule a complimentary discovery call.

 - Identifying Values and Setting Goals: Why is money important to you and what would you like your money to enable you to accomplish in life?
 This is step 1 and it informs us on what we’re planning for.

 - Risk Management: This term is most often associated with insurance, but it actually covers much more: sufficient cash reserves, adequate savings rate, estate planning documents to care for your family, an appropriate investment portfolio.

 - Housing: We can evaluate if you should buy or continue to rent, how much you can afford and the required down payment, refinancing options, and whether you should explore real estate investing.